Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three ways supervisees may react to feelings or fears of sexual attraction towards a client.
+-Name three ways supervisees may react to feelings or fears of sexual attraction towards a client.
+According to Pope’s study, 87% of therapists surveyed experienced sexual attraction towards a client.

--Explain the six skill levels in Bloom's Taxonomy hierarchy for critical thinkers.
+-Name the six levels in Bloom's Taxonomy hierarchy that provide essential skills for supervisees wishing to become critical thinkers.

--Explain four phases representing developmental process in reflective learning-based supervision.
+-Name the four phases representing the developmental process of counseling supervision in reflective learning-based supervision.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Counselor CEUs, Social Worker CEUs, Psychologist CEs, MFT CEUs